TomH-22/Milestone-Project-2/README.md

 - **Pexels** A site providing free stock images, which I used within my page.

-- **Google Maps API** I used this to diplay a location map on the site.

 - **Convertio** I used this to convert images to a suitable format, `.webp` in this case.

-- **Befunky** I used this site to edit images on the fly: resizing, cropping and colour profile edits.

-- **Freepik** I obtained the illustration that makes up part of the main logo from this site.

 ## **Known Bugs and Issues**